sahartahmasebi/va-bib/_posts/2023-03-09-instructions.md

 title: "How to add a reference?"
 ---

-To add a new reference please update the [`va.bib`](https://github.com/TIBHannover/va-bib/blob/main/_bibliography/va.bib) file.
+To add a new reference please edit the [`va.bib`](https://github.com/TIBHannover/va-bib/blob/main/_bibliography/va.bib) file and send a pull request.

 Please unify the references (delete _Proceedings of_, add publisher, add pages, etc.) according to the already inserted references.
 A wiki page in the TIB confluence will follow.